KiandaBPM/KiandaBPM.github.io/getting-started.md

 ### Types of fields

 Kianda comes with a number of pre-defined field widgets.
-In case none of them satisfies your specific needs and you have some level of [development](development.md) skills you can always create your own custom field widget.
+In case none of them satisfies your specific needs and if you have some level of [development](development.md) skills you can always create your own custom field widget.

 At the time of writing the default fields fall into 4 main categories of fields: